 How much does it cost to lease a car in the Netherlands?

 Costs of leasing vary from around € 200 per month (incl.
-VAT) for a basic city car lease to upwards of €400 for an Audi or BMW lease.
+VAT) for a small used car lease to upwards of €400 for a new car.
 Costs also vary depending on the length of contract.

 In total a 4-year lease on a €200 monthly contract will set you back €9,600.
 Meanwhile a €400 monthly payment will add up to €19,200 in the same period.